I wanted to go through the best protective exercises for your back.

 Hip Hinge Exercise

-In the front plank, we attack the core from the anterior.
+In the front plank, we attack the core from the anterior, making it one of the best moves that protect your back.
 With this hip-hinging movement, a common issue people have is that they have a difficult time separating the upper body from the lower body.
 They have all the movement happen in the lower back, which is something that we do not want.
 We need to have the movement happen in the hips as opposed to the movement happening in the back, so this exercise helps educate the body to do that.
 This exercise also helps strengthen the core when the trunk moves forward.